shaniabuu/PyDESeq/README.md

 ```
 chmod +x pydeseq/pydeseq
 ```
+To run `pydeseq` sucessfully, there are three options:

-Typing `./pydeseq.py --help` should show a useful message and can be run to see if the install was successfull.
+- Option 1: Specify the path to the code pydeseq, e.g. `chmod +x pydeseq/pydeseq` Typing `./pydeseq.py --help` should show a useful message and can be run to see if the install was successfull.

 <a name="usage"></a>